fspinillo/python-baseball/README.md

 * Datetime
 * JSON

-This is a simple python script to pull in the scoreboard information for the days games.
+This is a simple python script to pull in the scoreboard information for either the previous day, or current day game data.

-When initiated you'll be asked for a team.
+When initiated you'll first be asked for which day, today or yesterday.

+> Today or yesterday?

+Then you'll be asked for a team abbreviation.
 The abbreviations are based on how they're kept in the data.
 You can also just leave it blank for all the games.

 > What team do you want? ex.
 SF or NYY